TUDelftNAS/Delftvisor/design/design.md

  - The group table type fast-failover cannot be used since the ports that the group might refer to don't necessarily are on the same physical switch

 All packets are handled by tenant rules on the switch they arrive in.
-If a packet needs to be output on a port on another switch the output action is rewritten to add a BPP tag containing the switch/port target and output on a switch-switch port with a route to the target.
+If a packet needs to be output on a port on another switch the output action is rewritten to add a VLAN tag containing the switch/port target and output on a switch-switch port with a route to the target.
 In the first flowtable packets that need to be forwarded are detected and appropriately forwarded.
-If the packet needs to be outputted at this switch is the PBB tag removed and the packet outputted.
+If the packet needs to be outputted at this switch is the VLAN tag removed and the packet outputted.

 Future work might include optimizing this method for the group table.
 If a rule generates a lot of copies of the packet it might be advantageous to apply the group table at a later switch instead of immediately.